-The Abitur is the certification that a student has successfully completed the German college-preparatory educational program and has scored passing grades on the Abitur examinations administered during the final year of secondary school.
+The Abitur is certification that a student has successfully completed the German college-preparatory educational program and has scored passing grades on the Abitur examinations administered during the final year of secondary school.
 Based on the results of the Abitur exam, students may receive up to 6 semester credits per Leistungsfach subject area with a minimum grade of 10.
-Review our policy for granting credit based on the advanced level exam online at www.gonzaga.edu/creditbyexam.
+Review Gonzaga’s policy for granting credit based on the advanced level exam online at www.gonzaga.edu/creditbyexam.

 Gonzaga University has long challenged exceptional students through its Honors Program.
 This interdisciplinary, competitive program seeks academically gifted and intellectually curious students who are willing to put their talents to work for the service of others.